 What are Pathogens?

-An enormous variety of organisms exist, including some which can survive and even develop in the body of the host.
-If the organism can cause infectious diseases, it is an infectious agent.
-In this manual infectious agents which cause infection and illness are called pathogens.
+A large variety of entities exist.
+Some can thrive and grow inside the host.
+If the organism can inflict infectious diseases, it is an infectious agent.
+Manual infectious agents that can cause illness and infection are referred to as pathogens.

 Classification of Pathogens